Bri3ght/Bri3ght/README.md

  Welcome! ^_^

-this is early wip as im really bad wth programming!! ^_^"
+this is early wip as im really bad with programming!! ^_^"